 - 2 portions udon noodles

-- 1 tsp cooking oil or a little beef fat
+- 1 tsp cooking oil or beef fat

 - 500 ml dashi stock